opbokel/MUPPD-Open/README.md

 It was removed from the play store due to Atari making a claim of copyright infringement.
 I do not agree, it is based in Pong, but is too original to be considered a clone, I see as a tribute.
 I decided that the most important thing was the game so I removed all the ads and made the code open source.

-The last APK is always in the bin folder.
+The last APK is always in the root folder.

 The game has it own engine, a partially implemented multiplayer blue-tooth function (not working yet) and is designed to be very easy to create a modifier(power up).